-The LINE command and the PLINE command in AutoCAD are the same thing looking at it from the steps you have to go through while creating a line (resulting objects have different properties).
-Consequently it is hard for a CAD beginner to fully grasp the need of using one at the detriment of the other.
+The LINE command and the PLINE command in AutoCAD are the same things looking at it from the steps you have to go through while creating a line (resulting objects have different properties).
+Consequently, it is hard for a CAD beginner to fully grasp the need of using one to the detriment of the other.

 Let’s use the following image, the initial object being on the left and the final object being on the right.